yananchen1989/PLMs_text_classification/README.md

 This repo is for enhancing the performance of text classification in zero-shot / few-shot regimes, by using pre-trained language model (Roberta, GPT2, T5, BART etc...).

-Papers and manuscripts on Overleaf for details:
+Papers on Overleaf for details:

 accepted by conference TSD 2022:

 https://cn.overleaf.com/read/mjgffnqtrnxq

 accepted by conference COLING 2022